MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-detection-conditions.md

 ---
 title: Detection conditions in Data Activator
-description: Understand how detection conditions in triggers and properties operate in Data Activator.
+description: Understand how detection conditions in triggers and properties operate in Data Activator and learn how to configure them effectively.
 author: davidiseminger
 ms.author: davidi
-ms.topic: conceptual
+ms.topic: concept-article
 ms.custom:
-ms.date: 11/16/2023
+ms.date: 09/04/2024
+#customer intent: As a Fabric user I want to detect conditions in data activator.
 ---

 # Detection conditions in Data Activator

+This article describes the range of detection conditions available to you when you create a trigger.

 > [!IMPORTANT]
 > Data Activator is currently in preview.

-This article describes the range of detection conditions available to you when you create a trigger.

 ## Summaries over time

 Summaries are available in **select** cards in properties and triggers, using the “Add” button.

 :::image type="content" source="media/data-activator-detection-conditions/data-activator-detection-conditions-01.png" alt-text="Screenshot of adding data activator summary.":::

 When you create a summary, you specify a **time window** which can be between 1 minute and 24 hours long.
 A summary takes all of the values of the property/column during each time window and converts them into a single summary value for the time window.

 |Summary type  |Description  |
 |---------|---------|
 |Average over time      |Computes the average value of the property/column over the time window|
 |Count     |Computes the number of events containing the property/column over the time window|
 |Minimum/Maximum over time     |Computes the minimum/maximum value of the property/column during the time window|

 ## Filters